Fossil fuel subsidies: Health effects

 Subsidies are estimated to cause hundreds of thousands of deaths from air pollution each year.

 Economic effects

 Fossil fuel subsidies are a negative carbon price and use government money that could be spent on other things.
 The International Monetary Fund says that by encouraging excess energy use they can make countries more vulnerable to variation in international energy prices.
 However some governments say that the subsidies are necessary to shield citizens from such variation.
 According to the International Energy Agency (IEA) phasing out fossil fuel subsidies would benefit energy markets, climate change mitigation and government budgets.

 Environmental effects

 Subsidies affect the environment and removing them would save the carbon budget and help limit climate change.

 Phase-out

 Many economists recommend replacing consumption subsidies with direct payments targeted at poor people or households.
+The best way to use the money saved will likely require country specific studies.
+However phase-out is politically difficult.

 History

 Tax breaks for oil and gas exploration have been in place since at least the early 20th century.